 Sustainable mobility and ten-minute neighborhoods

-Anxiety about transportation, particularly traffic and parking, is one of the most common justifications for limiting housing opportunities in residential districts, and one of the most commonly raised objections to new housing in neighborhoods.
+Anxiety about transportation, particularly traffic and parking, is one of the most common rationalizations for limiting density in residential districts, and are among the most frequently-raised objections to new housing in neighborhoods.

 Most of San Francisco’s residential neighborhoods were developed as streetcar neighborhoods, and retain their walkable patterns – small residential lots, pedestrian-scaled streets and blocks, neighborhood-serving commercial districts along the main transit corridors, and corner stores.
 Only a few post-World War 2 neighborhoods were built on an automobile-dependent pattern.
 According to Walk Score, San Francisco has an average walk score of 86 (“very walkable”).

 Most of San Francisco’s residential neighbohroods are served by transit.
 According to SFMTA, 95 percent of the City’s addresses are within two blocks of a MUNI stop.